-The sequence of legs shall be swim, board and ski.
+Unless otherwise advised by the organiser or competition committee, the fixed sequence of legs in the Ocean M shall be swim, board, and ski.

 Starting positions: Competitors must commence the swim leg from their drawn position of the start line and the board leg.
-The starting positions are reversed after the board leg for the surf ski leg i.e. in a 24-competitor race in which a competitor has drawn position 1: the competitor commences the swim and board legs from position 1 but commences the ski leg from position 24.
+The starting positions are reversed after the board leg for the surf ski leg i.e., in a 24-competitor race in which a competitor has drawn position 1: the competitor commences the swim and board legs from position 1 but commences the ski leg from position 24.